gmponos/guzzle-log-middleware/README.md

 ]);
 ```

-From now on each request you make and response that you receive using the ``$client`` will be logged.
+From now on each request and response you make that you receive using the ``$client`` will be logged.
 The default levels that the middleware uses for logging are the following.

-- Requests are logged with level debug.
+- Requests are logged with level DEBUG.
-- Request statistics are logged with level debug.
+- Request statistics are logged with level DEBUG.
-- Responses with http status code < 400 with level debug.
+- Responses with http status code < 400 with level DEBUG.
-- Responses with http status code < 500 with level error.
+- Responses with http status code > 400 & < 500 with level ERROR.
-- Responses with http status code >= 500 with level critical.
+- Responses with http status code >= 500 with level CRITICAL.
+- If no status code or response is returned the log level is CRITICAL.

 ### Advanced initialization